-In order to have a full picture of global banks' operations at home and abroad, we merge the Call Reports data with two additional data sources: S&P Global Market Intelligence, which provides regulatory reporting data and accounting data filed by the foreign parents of US-based subsidiaries and branches, and the reported sovereign debt holdings of European banks provided as part of the European Banking Authority's (EBA) Stress Test information.
+In order to have a full picture of global banks' operations at home and abroad, we merge the Call Reports data with two additional data sources.
+First, we obtain regulatory reporting data and accounting data filed by the foreign parents of US-based subsidiaries and branches from S&P Global Market Intelligence.
+These data enable us to have a complete picture of each bank's activities in the headquarter country and in the US.
+Second, we obtain reported sovereign debt holdings of European banks provided as part of the European Banking Authority's (EBA) Stress Test information.
+The EBA started implementing annual stress tests in 2009, but only disclosed bank sovereign holdings from 2011 on.
+Each annual stress test is based on the banks' portfolios as of the previous year.
+Therefore, we use European banks' portfolio holdings as of the last quarter of 2010.

 As a result of this data merger, we obtain a sample of 56 European banks that are the ultimate owners of US-based affiliates.
 At the ultimate owner level, we consolidate all the offices of the same type (i.e., all subsidiaries and all branches).
-These merged data allow us to present evidence about the response to shocks by different entities of the same global banking conglomerate that are located in different countries.
+The full list of banks in our merged sample is contained in Table C.1 in the Appendix.
+These merged data allow us to present evidence about the response to shocks of different entities of the same global banking conglomerate that are located in different countries.
 Since the core of our empirical analysis focuses on how global banks responded to the European sovereign debt crisis, we restrict our sample period to 2007-2013.